 In December of 2018, the PAAC received support from the City Council to increase the program's budget for Fiscal Year 2020.
 Council requested that a strategic plan for public art be developed to provide a better understanding of how these funds will be utilized.

-Public Art Strategic Plan public meetings
+Public Art Advisory Committee review of Strategic Plan Drafts

 Subscribe to receive Public Art updates